jphulse/godot-shared-components/README.md

 Godot recognizes the addon through the `plugin.cfg` file at the root of this repository.

 ## File Structure
+* `autoloads`
+	* Global scope singleton classes and data files needed for them to work

+* `behavior_tree`
+	* Behavior tree class including several node types for use in AI coding

 * `components`
 	* Contains reusable components for a composition-based system, such as `HealthComponent`, `HitboxComponent`, etc.

+* `shaders`
+	* Reusable shaders for game visuals

 * `state_machine`
 	* Contains a reusable state machine, nested state machine, and extendable state class.